enactjs/docs/pages/docs/tutorials/tutorial-hello-enact/basics/index.md

 ## Running the App

-Enact provides several scripts that ease working with apps.
-Until our command line tool is ready, we use `npm` scripts.
-The following commands will invoke these scripts.
+Enact provides several `npm` scripts that ease working with apps.

 * `npm run pack` - Bundles your application in the `./dist` directory.
 * `npm run pack-p` - Bundles your application for production (with minified source and without sourcemaps) in the `./dist` directory.